Skip to content

 2. Template Content Reused Across Clients

-If your agency used a template site, there’s a real chance your service page content is nearly identical to dozens of other dental websites.
+If a template was used to build your site, there’s a chance your service page content is similar to other dental websites using the same template.
 Same descriptions of dental implants.
 Same bullet points about Invisalign benefits.
 Same generic FAQ answers.

 Google has become very sophisticated at identifying duplicate content across healthcare and medical websites specifically.
-When your “Dental Implants” page reads like 40 other sites, Google has no reason to rank yours.
-You’re not providing unique value.
-You’re providing a copy of a copy.
+When your “Dental Implants” page reads like 40 other sites, Google has no reason to rank yours higher.
+Unique, original content makes a real difference.

 3. No Authority Building